-8 Questions for Every Water Utility after the UCLA Water Main Break
+8 Questions for Every Water Utility

 The water and mud from the big water main break that flooded the UCLA campus in Los Angeles in late July left behind several questions that could be asked of every water supplier in the country.
 Find out for yourself how vulnerable your home town's water supply is to leaks and breaks with these eight questions.

 1. How much water does our water system lose each year?

 All public water systems lose water while distributing water to customers.
 The question is, how much?
 Most water main breaks don't make the news.
 And even more water is lost from unseen leaks in buried pipes than from spectacular breaks that gush up through the pavement.
 If a spectacular break is just the tip of the iceberg, how big is the iceberg?
 Water utilities should be able to provide a specific estimate of the volume of water lost in any recent year.

 2. How do we actually know how much water we're losing?

 It's impossible to literally measure the amount of water lost through each leak underground.
 A good method for estimating water loss has been adopted by the American Water Works Association in a publication called Water Audits and Loss Control Programs, Manual M-36.
 So, are we using the AWWA method to calculate and report water loss?
 If not, why not?

 3. What do water leaks and water main breaks cost our water system each year?